Sustainable Procurement of Cocoa

 Sustainabile Procurement

-In August 2018, the Fuji Oil Group formulated the Responsible Cocoa Beans Sourcing Policy.
-In 2020, we set medium- to long-term goals and KPIs to realize the sustainable procurement of cocoa beans.
+In August 2018, the Fuji Oil Group established the Responsible Cocoa Beans Sourcing Policy.

 -